microsoft/industry/healthcare/solutions/powerPlatform/readme.md

 * The security and RBAC model for Environments with - and without Dataverse are different
 * Environments with Dataverse supports more advanced security models to control access to data and services within the Dataverse environment
 * A user's ability to see and use apps is controlled by sharing the application with the user.
 Sharing of canvas apps is done directly with a user or Azure AD group but is still subject to Dataverse security roles, and sharing of model-driven apps is done via Dataverse security roles
+* If an Environment is first created without Dataverse and its get added later, the Dataverse roles will take over for controlling security in the Environment and all environment admins and makers are automatically migrated

 ### Design recommendations

 * Create AAD groups that are automatically assigned the correct licenses per user per their requirements and roles, and avoid assigning licenses to individual users
 * Organize the AAD groups that streamlines and simplifies RBAC for the environments per the functions and requirements for the business units and application teams
+* User Conditional Access Policies in Azure AD to grant/prevent access to Power Apps and Power Automate based upon user/group, device, and location

 ## Security, governance, and compliance